Why Smart Employers Are Re-Thinking Remote Work

 3. “What about culture and teamwork?!”

-Culture can be built remotely, although I do agree that in person experiences have value!
+If done with intention, culture CAN be built remotely, although I do agree that in person experiences have value!
 Bringing a newbie in for a week for training and to meet the team is ideal!
-Then perhaps a few times a year outside of that for the holiday party, summer picnic, etc. If you hire within a few hours of your office it’s easy and cost effective to do this.
-Having just 1 day per week in office an work well because then everyone knows everyone, but you’re also able to hire from a larger radius since folks will typically drive further if it’s just once a week.
-If your company is truly 100% remote and there is no office, there are companies out there that will literally host in-person meetings/gatherings for you!
-I have great relationships with my clients and have met very few in person!
+Then perhaps a few times a year outside of that for the holiday party, summer picnic, etc. If you hire within a few hours of your office, it’s easy and cost effective to do this.
+Having just one day a week in office can work well too because then everyone knows everyone, but you’re also able to hire from a larger radius since folks will typically drive further if it’s just once a week.
+If your company is truly 100% remote or there is no office, there are companies out there that will literally host in-person meetings/gatherings for you!

 1. Bigger/better talent pool